 by Keaton Weiss

-As Election Day approaches and Joe Biden’s lead in the polls remains steady, many on the Left are concerned that a Biden victory will usher in an era of liberal complacency and neoliberal normalcy – the exact things, they would correctly argue, that led to Donald Trump’s 2016 victory in the first place.
+As Inauguration Day approaches and Joe Biden is poised to become our 46th President, many on the Left are concerned that a Biden presidency will usher in an era of liberal complacency and neoliberal normalcy – the exact things, they would correctly argue, that led to Donald Trump’s 2016 victory in the first place.
 They’re worried that the Left was “asleep under Obama” and that they’ll go back to sleep under Biden, killing any momentum for key progressive reforms like Medicare For All, a Green New Deal, debt forgiveness, etc. These same Leftists often argue that a silver lining of the Trump presidency is a reawakened progressive movement that formed in response to it, and they are nervous that replacing Trump with a moderate like Biden will cause their movement to fizzle into obscurity.
 I’ve heard these points made literally hundreds of times online; I’m sure you have as well.
 But I’ve never found them particularly convincing, and I especially don’t right now.

 For one thing, their timeline is off.
 The progressive movement, as it is currently constituted, did not form in response to Donald Trump.
 This incarnation of the progressive movement was inspired by the 2016 Bernie Sanders campaign, which, of course, ended several months before Trump’s victory and subsequent inauguration.
 Bernie’s campaign is what created a national consciousness around single payer healthcare, a living wage, and tuition-free college, and Leftists fought for those ideas on his behalf long before anyone took seriously the possibility that Trump would actually become president.